Daric Barton: Oakland Athletics

+Major leagues

 Barton made his major league debut on September 10, 2007, against the Seattle Mariners.
 In his third plate appearance, he had his first major league hit off Ryan Feierabend, a double.
 He had two hits in his major league debut for Oakland, a feat that was not matched until Nate Freiman did it in 2013.

 On September 14, Barton hit his first major league home run.
 Barton played in 18 games in 2007.
 He reached base safely in all 18 games via a hit or a walk.
-He hit .347 (25–72) with 4 home runs and 8 RBIs.
+He batted .347 (25–72) with 4 home runs and 8 RBIs.

 In 2008, Barton was the Athletics' starting first baseman.
 He batted just .226 with 9 home runs and 47 RBIs in 140 games.
 During the All-Star break, Barton dove into a shallow pool and hit his head on the bottom.
 He suffered a jammed neck and had to get staples to close a cut on his head.

 On April 5, 2009, the day before the A's season opener, Barton was demoted to Triple-A Sacramento.